Environment: Plant Grafter

 Propagation Activities: Potentially assisting with other propagation methods, such as cutting, seeding, or layering, depending on the specific role.

-Plant Care: Participating in general plant care activities like watering, fertilizing, pruning, and pest control, as needed.
+Plant Care: Participating in general plant care activities like, fertilizing, pruning, and pest control, as needed.

 Required Skills and Qualifications: